BennyAlex/material-design-inspired-color-picker/README.md

 # material-design-inspired-color-picker
-> A javascript color picker inspired by material design
+> A customizable javascript color picker inspired by material design

 ### [DEMO](https://bennyalex.github.io/material-design-inspired-color-picker/ "DEMO")

 ## Features
 * built-in material color palette with shades and accent colors
+* highly customizable
 * support for custom color palettes
 * display main color first and by clicking on it show its shades or accent colors
 * easy to use
 * lightweight
 * can be used in plain javascript projects or with other js frameworks

-## Todo
-* add babel, but at the moment it looks like there is an error with rollup-babel plugin  :(
-* margin attribute
-* number of colors per row attribute
-* color-size attribute

 ## Installation
 > npm install material-design-inspired-color-picker --save